DetectingHatespeech/AI-Bias/docs/index.md

 The algorithm appears to struggle a lot with speech by the LGBTQ+ community.
 Especially the word gay nearly always triggers the algorithm.
 Following the findings by Blue (2017), there appear to have been some improvements, however, the algorithm is still triggered by repeated mentioning of LGBTQ+ identity terms.

+**Table 1:** Main identified problems per cluster.
+The bottom row shows representative example tweets with the corresponding toxicity score assigned by the Perspective API.

 <img width="533" alt="Screenshot 2021-12-15 125023" src="https://user-images.githubusercontent.com/92430081/146181550-092816e7-9d8a-401e-80e0-a680ae54d15c.png">
-Table 1.
-Main identified problems per cluster.
-The bottom row shows representative example tweets with the corresponding toxicity score assigned by the Perspective API.

 ## **7. Research contributions and policy implications**